dancer1325/platzi-punks/README.md

     * 'test'

 # How to run?
+* `npx hardhat run scripts/deploy.js`
+  * Run a script in hardhat environment, not in a net
 * `npx hardhat run scripts/deploy.js --network rinkeby`
-  * Run a script which deploy the smart contract
+  * Run a script which deploys the smart contract in the net indicated
   * Previous to make the transaction you need ether
     * In testnet
       * https://www.rinkeby.io/#faucet